Jackson's pipit

-Jackson's pipit (Anthus cinnamomeus latistriatus) is a rare and little-known African bird of the pipit and wagtail family.
+Jackson's pipit (Anthus cinnamomeus latistriatus) is a rare and little-known African bird in the pipit and wagtail family, currently treated as a subspecies of the African pipit Anthus cinnamomeus.

 It occurs in montane grasslands, migrating to lower altitudes, in the east-central part of the Democratic Republic of the Congo and in southern Uganda.
 Van Perlo shows an isolated population around the Malawi-Zambia border, apparently in Nyika National Park.
 One specimen, the type, has been taken in western Kenya.

 In appearance Jackson's pipit suggests a dark African pipit.
 It averages about 16 cm long.
 The bill is dark with a pink lower mandible.
-The back is brown, darker than most other African pipits', with dark streaks.
-The head is the same color as the back and marked with white lores (unlike many African pipits) and a white eyebrow that curves around behind the cheek to join a white malar stripe.
-A dark sub-mustachial stripe separates this latter from the white throat.
-The underparts differ from the African pipit's in being buff instead of white and having streaks extending to the flanks.
+The back is brown, darker than most other African pipits, with dark streaks.
+The head is the same colour as the back and marked with white lores (unlike many African pipits) and a white eyebrow that curves around behind the cheek to join a white malar stripe.
+A dark sub-moustachial stripe separates this latter from the white throat.
+The underparts differ from the African pipit in being buff instead of white and having streaks extending to the flanks.
 There is also a buff patch on the side of the neck.
 Many of the wing feathers have buff edges, and the outer tail feathers are white.

-Jackson's pipit has been considered a subspecies of the long-billed pipit.
-(Sibley and Monroe suggested that it might be conspecific with the bannermani subspecies of the long-billed pipit.)
+Jackson's pipit has been considered a subspecies of the long-billed pipit; Sibley and Monroe suggested that it might be conspecific with the subspecies of the long-billed pipit Anthus similis bannermani.
 It has also been considered a subspecies or morph of the African pipit.
 Van Perlo not only considers it a subspecies of the African pipit, but in turn, like some other authors, considers the African pipit conspecific with Richard's pipit.